AmpereComputing/ampere-porting-advisor/README.md

 - Python 3.10 or above (with PIP3 and venv module installed).
 - (Optionally) Open JDK 17 (or above) and Maven 3.5 (or above) if you want to scan JAR files for native methods.
+- Unzip and jq is required to run test cases.

 **Enable Python Environment**